We need to build resilience to master the stress potential of workplace dynamics founded more on uncertainty than stability.

 A 2019 US Bureau of Labor Statistics survey showed that the average job tenure is declining for everyone, and is most marked for younger workers: of the jobs that workers began when they were 18 to 24 years of age, 70% of those jobs ended in less than a year and 93% ended in fewer than five years.
 It seems that, in some ways, we’re all part of the gig economy now, making our working lives feel more precarious – and potentially more stressful – as we navigate a greater number of working life transitions than we had to in the past.

-Given this context, it’s incumbent on leaders, now more than ever, to be alert to the fact that even the most positive-sounding changes to people’s working lives can be stressful and to help them to develop mitigation, coping and resilience strategies to manage those tricky transitions.
+Given this context, it’s incumbent on leaders, now more than ever, to be alert to the fact that even the most positive-sounding changes to people’s working lives can be stressful and to help them to develop strategies to manage those tricky transitions.

 The same goes for us as individuals.
 We may know that this new world of work is full of opportunities and that can be exciting; there are some very positive upsides to a broad and varied career.
 But we also need to remain mindful that these opportunities and transitions are not always to be taken lightly, even if we’re more predisposed than most to uncertainty and change.
 We may need to channel our inner Nelson Mandela, who famously said: “Do not judge me by my success, judge me by how many times I fell down and got back up again.”
 And that means developing resilience.

 Register for insights and updates or implement one of our levy-funded leadership programmes by clicking on the buttons below.